Personal-Inc/ang-personal-seed/README.md

 __Why not just use brunch?__

 Brunch is really cool, but the biggest reason is probably [this](https://github.com/brunch/brunch/issues/401).
-And generally I feel Grunt has a larger community (so more plugins) and more flexibility for unanticipated needs.
+And generally Grunt has a larger community (so more plugins) and more flexibility for unanticipated needs.